nagachaithanya-2003/DIGIBHEM/README.md

 Hello connections,

 I am excited to share that I have successfully completed the tasks as a Web Development intern at Digital Bhem of the August 2023 batch.
-In task-1 , I created a website for online banking using HTML , CSS and JAVASCRIPT.
-In task-2 , I designed and implemented an eco-friendly e-commerce website using HTML , CSS , JAVASCRIPT and PHP.
+In task-1 , I created a website for online banking using HTML , CSS, JAVASCRIPT, PHP, MYSQL, BOOTSTRAP.
+In task-2 , I designed and implemented an eco-friendly e-commerce website using HTML , CSS , JAVASCRIPT, MYSQL, PHP.

 # PROJECT DETAILS